 Last but not least, do you have an overall beauty philosophy?

-The more I shift my attention to people and places around me, whether it’s chatting with a stranger on the subway or listening my little cousin Goldie practice her ukulele with her hamster on her shoulder, the more beautiful I feel.
-When I catch myself worrying I’m not pretty enough, I force myself to take in all of the wonderful things around me.
+The more I shift my attention to people and places around me, whether it’s chatting with a stranger on the subway or listening my little cousin Goldie practice her ukulele with her hamster on her shoulder, the better I feel.
 Life is larger than what you stress about in front of a mirror.

 Thank you so much, Stella!